Improving on Easy GIT

 the purpose of a source control system is to make it so I can

-; when every command feels like it
+never lose any history or data; when every command feels like it

 did something mysterious I’m not sure I understand, I don’t have a